davidpa2/davidpa2/README.md

 - 🔭 I am currently working on various projects:

+  - Angular - Ionic projects
   - JavaScript development
-  - HTML web pages
+  - CSS and SASS web design
-  - MySQL databases

 - 💬 Contact me for any questions
 - ⚡ Curious fact: If I set out to do something, I don't stop until I finish it